json4s/json4s/README.md

 XPath + HOFs
 ------------

-Json AST can be queried using XPath like functions.
-Following REPL session shows the usage of '\\', '\\\\', 'find', 'filter', 'transform', 'remove' and 'values' functions.
+The json AST can be queried using XPath-like functions.
+The following REPL session shows the usage of '\\', '\\\\', 'find', 'filter', 'transform', 'remove' and 'values' functions.

 The example json is: